chsanford/Spliceman-Beta/readme.md

 Spliceman 2 uses a SQL database to record our information and to make avoid repeating taxing computations.
 The database can be run from the server's command line on root with the command `mysql -u root -p`.
-This will open the SQL command line.
+Enter the lab's password for databases.
+This will open the
+SQL command line.
 Run the command `use spliceman_database;` to load the correct database.
 From there, users can submit SQL queries to get data.
 The columns in the database correspond mostly to the columns of the output